xakur/soppusite/_posts/2023-11-17-3-things-that-taught-me-how-to-overcome-loneliness.md

   <p>I got tired of waiting on her one day, after yet another extended period of silence.
 I began to seriously reflect on my situation.</p>
   <p style="text-align:center;font-style:italic;"><b>"Why do I only feel genuine happiness when I’m talking to her?
 What is it about her that gives me happiness?"</b></p>
   <p>To be honest, she wasn’t even that great of a friend - she wasn’t around when I needed support the most.</p>
-  <p>Answer: Her presence made me feel loved.
+  <p>What I realized: Her presence made me feel loved.
 She was nice to me.
 I felt warmth just by chatting with her.</p>
 </div>

-I wasn’t finding joy in other areas of my life.
+I wasn’t finding joy in other areas of my life and relied a lot on her presence.
 I wasn’t loving myself.

 In fact, I used to hate myself a lot.
 I was always seeking love from elsewhere since I couldn’t receive the love and recognition I wanted from my family.